Chapter 3: The Psychonic Network

 Quantization, Locality, Non-locality, Relativity and Causality

-Mathematical psychogenesis describes how the plenum of intangible mathematical truth gives rise to the plenum of intangible cosmic consciousness, or psychonic plenum or field, due to the mathematical nature of raw consciousness itself.
+Mathematical psychogenesis describes how the plenum of intangible mathematical truth gives rise to the plenum of intangible cosmic consciousness, aka the psychonic plenum, due to the mathematical nature of raw consciousness itself.
 Whereas intangible mathematical truth is immutable, however, intangible consciousness is changeable over time.
 It is this mutability of consciousness (due to its own reaction to itself, according to its own hedonic and mathematical nature) which ultimately gives rise to the type of reality we experience, with the types of physical laws, particles, cosmology and beings (including humans) which inhabit this reality.
 A carefully exploration of how this occurs is now warranted, and will take us into the realm of quantum mechanics.

 Quantum mechanics also reveals that subatomic particles which appear to be physically separated in space (even by very great distances) are actually connected non-locally.
 The most well-known type of such non-local connection is known as quantum entanglement.
 Pairs of quantum entangled particles act in such a manner that measuring the state of one particle will instantly influence and determine the state of its entangled partner.
 Furthermore, in addition to this quantum non-locality, the universe also exhibits conventional locality, wherein things seems to have a location or position relative to other things, to propagate through space from point to neighboring point in succession, and the like.